peixiaoqiang/hummingbird/spark/README.md

 The process of handling `Update` event is simple, it just store the status of spark driver pod.

 ### Http Server
-Watcher Server serves http api request, it only has one handler `handleApplication` routing `/applications/<spark-driver-pod-name>`.
+Controller Server serves http api request, it only has one handler `handleApplication` routing `/applications/<spark-driver-pod-name>`.
 When receives request, the function will first get spark application id from the storage by `spark-driver-pod-name`.
 Subsequently, if the driver pod is running, it will get spark application information from spark driver ui as same as above.
 Otherwise, the information will be retrieved from spark history which is setup in advance.

 ## License
 The project is Open Source software released under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).